okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/inline-hooks/index.md

 <ApiOperation method="post" url="/api/v1/inlineHooks" />

 Registers a new inline hook to your organization in `ACTIVE` status.
 You need to pass an [Inline Hook object](#inline-hook-object) in the JSON payload of your request.
-That object represents the set of required information about the Inline Hook that you are registering, including:
+That object represents the set of required information about the inline hook that you are registering, including:

  - The URI of your external service endpoint
- - The type of Inline Hook you are registering
+ - The type of inline hook you are registering

 In addition, the object lets you specify a secret API key that you want Okta to pass to your external service endpoint (so that your external service can check for its presence as a security measure).